The name of this organization shall be the Historical Society of North Carolina.

 The retiring President of the Society shall deliver an address or read a historical paper at the fall meeting.

 Any proposed change in the Constitution and By-Laws shall be submitted in writing to the Secretary, and through the Secretary to the members of the Society, at least one month in advance of any meeting.
 All such amendments shall require a two-thirds majority of the members present and voting.

 See also the Bylaws.

-[Original constitution amended 1958, 1969, 1970, 1974, 1980, 1983, 1985, 1991, 1992, 2009, 2013]
+[Original constitution amended 1958, 1969, 1970, 1974, 1980, 1983, 1985, 1991, 1992, 2009, 2013, 2016, and 2023.]